JulsOSpel/22tango/README.md

-# discord-meetingmanager
+# 22tango
-> MeetingManager bot, for logging meetings in Discord voice channels
+> Discord management bot which handles meeting logging, temp channels, and role assignment

 ## Add to your server

-[Click here](https://discord.com/api/oauth2/authorize?client_id=782730468156112957&permissions=8&scope=bot) to add the MeetingManager bot to your server.
+[Click here](https://discord.com/api/oauth2/authorize?client_id=782730468156112957&permissions=8&scope=bot) to add the 22tango bot to your server.

 ## Functionality